Campfire Cooking In The Wild

 Dutch Oven

 When I head out to a campsite accessible by car, I like to take my Dutch oven along.
 The Dutch oven is believed to date back to the early 1700s in Holland.
-It is not known how it came to North- America.
-The Dutch oven became to be a valuable item for mountain men and Native Americans.
+It is unknown how it came to North America.
+The Dutch oven became a valuable item for mountain men and Native Americans.
 It was taken along when the folks went west.

-There are many good Dutch Oven Cooking Books on the market and tons of recipes.
+There are many Dutch Oven Cooking Books on the market and plenty of recipes.

 Cooking in the Dutch oven is not rocket science.
 With a bit of common sense and a sense of smell, almost anyone can turn out beautiful meals without much fuss.